ArcFramework/arcframework.github.io/getting-started.md

 arc executable can be located by your system.

 Once installed, the `arc new` command will create a fresh Arc installation in the directory you specify.
-For instance, `arc new my-plugin` will create a directory named `my-plugin` containing a fresh Laravel installation with all of Arc's dependencies already installed:
+For instance, `arc new my-plugin` will create a directory named `my-plugin` containing a fresh Arc installation with all of Arc's dependencies already installed:

     arc new my-plugin